What Kind of Translation Agency Do You Need?

 - The translator's access to and grasp of technology may not be sufficient for the project.

 - They may resist diverting from their preferred tech solutions even to merge with yours.

 TMS (Translation Management System)

 The translation management system (TMS) is not an agency but a software that may power an agency.
 Popular options include XTM International, Transifex, and Memsource.

 - Most allow for flexible setups to accommodate any organization.

 - Leaders have plenty of ownership over the translation process.

 - High visibility: quickly check tasks and review project status.

 - You will need an expert to manage tasks within the TMS.

-- You have to self-run your own translation agency, as only the technology is included.
+- You must self-run your translation agency, as only the technology is included.